darkfish-03/dsa/graphs/sssp.md

 ## Dijkastra Algorithm

-1. Can only be used to solve the “single source shortest path” problem in a graph with non-negative weights.
+1. Can only be used to solve the “single source shortest path” problem in a graph with non-negative weights for directed/ undirected graphs.
 2. “Dijkstra's Algorithm” uses a “greedy approach”.
 3. Each step selects the “minimum weight” from the currently reached vertices to find the “shortest path” to other vertices.
 4. Edge relaxation means checking if going through a specific edge provides a shorter path to a node.
 If it does, we update the shortest distance to that node.
 For example: You know the shortest distance to a city A. You check if taking the road (edge) from A to city B gives a shorter distance to B than what you already know.
 If yes, update the shortest distance to B. This is called relaxing the edge.